-- Ex-ante, taking into account risks while defining variable envelopes and individual allocations (cf. 2.3.1): - for the entire Group, taking into account quantitative financial indicators factoring in risks and also qualitative indicators that can include criteria related to risks and compliance management, respect of client interests and client satisfaction; - in addition, within Global Banking and Investor Solutions (GBIS), International Banking and Financial Services (IBFS) and French Retail Banking (RBDF), conducting independent - annual evaluations by Risks and Compliance divisions regarding risks and compliance management by the core businesses which have a major impact on the Group's risks profile and by employees regulated in the sense of the CRD IV, AIFMD, UCITS V operating in these core businesses. - By the mechanisms described above, the variable remuneration is not directly and solely correlated to the revenues generated.
+- Ex-ante, taking into account risks while defining variable envelopes and individual allocations (cf. 2.3.1): - for the entire Group, taking into account quantitative financial indicators factoring in risks and also qualitative indicators for the setting of bonus pools.
+Individual evaluations are based on pre-defined quantitative and qualitative objectives which can integrate criteria of risk management, customer interests and satisfaction, respect of the rules and regulations applicable to the employee function; - in addition, within Global Banking and Investor Solutions (GBIS), International Banking and Financial Services (IBFS) and French Retail Banking (RBDF), conducting independent annual evaluations by Risks and Compliance divisions regarding risks and compliance management by the core businesses which have a major impact on the Group's risks profile and by employees regulated in the sense of the CRD IV, AIFMD, UCITS V operating in these core businesses.

+By the mechanisms described above, the variable remuneration is not directly and solely correlated to the revenues generated.

-- Ex-post, taking into account risks in the deferred variable compensation schemes (cf. 2.3.2): - For CRD IV regulated staf: deferral of 40% minimum of the attributed variable over three to five years vesting on pro-rata temporis basis, starting from a certain amount of variable; attribution of 50% minimum of the variable in the form of financial instruments; non-vested part subject to presence and performance conditions, as well as to appropriate management of risks and compliance; - staff regulated under AIFMD and UCITS V: similar constraints as imposed by the CRD IV in terms of deferral rate and period, payment of variable in instruments and conditions applicable to the non-vested part; - beyond the scope of staff regulated under CRD IV, AIFMD and UCITS V, the employees of Global Banking and Investor Solutions and those of the Central Divisions are subject to the following remuneration provisions: above a certain threshold, variable deferred on progressive rate over three years vesting on pro-rata temporis basis and paid in the form of financial instruments; non-vested part subject to the same vesting conditions as for CRD IV regulated staff; - Integration of financial performance conditions, malus and clawback, as well as conditions of reduction or cancellation of unvested rights in case of implementation of one or more resolution measures at the level of the Group by the competent resolution authority, in accordance with the provisions of Article L. 613-50-10 of the Monetary and Financial Code.
+- Ex-post, taking into account risks in the deferred variable compensation schemes (cf. 2.3.2): - for CRD IV regulated staf: deferral of 40% minimum of the attributed variable over three to five years vesting on pro-rata temporis basis, starting from a certain amount of variable; award of 50% minimum of the variable in the form of financial instruments; non-vested part subject to presence and performance conditions, as well as to appropriate management of risks and compliance; - staff regulated under AIFMD and UCITS V: similar constraints as imposed by the CRD IV in terms of deferral rate and period, payment of variable in instruments and conditions applicable to the non-vested part; - beyond the scope of staff regulated under CRD IV, AIFMD and UCITS V, the employees of Global Banking and Investor Solutions and those of the Central Divisions are subject to the following remuneration provisions: above a certain threshold, variable deferred on progressive rate over three years vesting on pro-rata temporis basis and paid in the form of financial instruments; non-vested part subject to the same vesting conditions as for CRD IV regulated staff;

+integration of financial performance conditions, malus and clawback, as well as conditions of reduction or cancellation of unvested rights in case of implementation of one or more resolution measures at the level of the Group by the competent resolution authority, in accordance with the provisions of Article L. 613-50-10 of the Monetary and Financial Code.